OleMantei/Amazing-Typst-IMIS-Thesis-Template/README.md

+# 💅 Amazing IMIS Thesis Template (unofficial)

+If you have a love-hate relationship with LaTeX and wouldn't touch Word with a ten-foot pole, this Typst template is made for you.
+I haven't tested this template in real-world use yet, but I designed it from scratch and will be using it for my master's thesis.
 The formatting might appear slightly off or unpolished in some areas.
-This template aims to replicate the Word template as closely as possible.
+This template aims to replicate the official Word template as closely as possible.
 The original sizes were inconsistent in places.

 ## ✒️ Fonts